duyet/athena-rs/README.md

 # Limitations

+- The athena apply command currently does not support handling errors that occur when executing the generated SQL statements.
+You must manually check the Athena console or logs for any errors that may occur during execution.
+- This tool has only been tested with basic SQL queries and may not work correctly with more complex queries or with specific versions of AWS Athena.
 - Since Athena can run only one query in a session.
 So `athena apply` break the queries by semicolon `;`.
   Must includes the semicolon `;` at the end of each SQL statement.
 - `CREATE VIEW`: